chang-m-yun/chang-m-yun.github.io/index.md

 layout: default
 ---
 ## Bio:
 I am a PhD candidate at Stanford University, advised by Anshul Kundaje in Computer Science & Genetics, and co-advised by Brian Hie in Chemical Engineering.

 My current research focuses on modeling and engineering molecular-scale biology using deep learning methods.

 For my undergraduate, I studied Chemical Engineering at Columbia University, with research in electrocatalytic reduction of CO2 using non-toxic, earth-abundant metals with Ponisseril Somasundaran.
 For my Master's, I studied Biotechnology at the University of Cambridge, with research in engineering bacterial endospores for DNA data storage with Graham Christie.
-For my PhD, I am currently a part of the Chemical Engineering Department.
+For my PhD, I am currently a part of the Chemical Engineering Department at Stanford University.

 ## Projects:
 #### JASPAR 2026: expansion of transcription factor binding profiles and integration of deep learning models